 What future do you see for your project?

 Jarvis: We are close to discovering what the future will be, it is hard to know what that exactly is right now.
-What we are developing is a fantastic product, but there is a lot that needs to happen before it is finished, so the challenge will be getting it to a point where we can share it with others.
-Sam added, “We are focused on building a user base.”
+We are developing a fantastic product.
+Before we finish there is a lot that needs to happen.
+So the challenge will be getting it to a point where we can share it with others.
+Sam added, “We want to build a user base.”